qiluge/CorssroadsEx/README.md

     You can use some tokens issued at chain A to exchange other tokens at chain B. For example, you can exchange eos and ether at CorssroadsEx.

  3. Transfer asset cross different chain:
     Asset transfers is the core feature of CorssroadsEx, it means you can transfer your asset from chain A to chain B and redeem it from chain B at any time.
+And this transfer process does not affect asset value.
 With this feature, two or more chain could merge to a new chain or a exist chain that contain all asset of these chain.

 ## Roadmap
  1. 2019-12-31, complete feature 1;